idea-fasoc/datasheet-scrubber/src/Web-app-db/README.md

 ## Usage

-1. run the application a local server.
+1. run the application on the local server.
 ```
   npm run dev
 ```